omerkurgun/KurgunHearthMonitor/README.md

 - **ECG Data Visualization:** Users can view their ECG data in real-time on the website.
 - **Real-Time Reporting:** The system reports heart rate and ECG data through graphs.
 - **User Accounts:** Users can log in with their accounts to ensure the privacy and security of their data.
+- **Mobile Integration:** The system integrates with mobile devices (Android or iOS) via Bluetooth to transmit heart rate and ECG data from the bracelet to the system through an API.

 ## How to Use?